-Meeting The Cracklin' Kettle Corn gang and having popcorn for the first time this year I thought that was enough excitement for us for the day - speaking Read More »
+Meeting The Cracklin' Kettle Corn gang and having popcorn for the first time this year I thought that was enough excitement for us for the day Read More »

 I don't know if I should call this the-exciting, the-entertaining or the-adventurous day.
 Early morning today we arrived at the library parking lot.
-We came today because we had serious business to do Read More »
+Read More »

 I came back this morning to check on the George T. Browning house.
 The demolishing was moving slow on Monday and slow on Tuesday morning, but when I came back on Wednesday morning Read More »